+Target Date 6/30/2020

-Estimate the number and type of families that will benefit from the proposed activities households in need of accessibility improvements, and other households in need of necessary home repairs.
+Estimate the number and type of families that will benefit from the proposed activities It is estimated that this activity will benefit 15 families in single-family households with incomes at or below 80 percent of AMI.
+Households that will benefit from this activity are expected to include seniors, households in need of accessibility improvements, and other households in need of necessary home repairs.

 Location Description Citywide.

 Planned Activities See description.
-It is estimated that this activity will benefit 15 families in single-family households with incomes at or below 80 percent of AMI.
-Households that will benefit from this activity are expected to include seniors, households in need of accessibility improvements, and other households in need of necessary home repairs.
-Citywide.
-Planned Activities See description.

 4 Project Name Sidewalk Installation and Improvements

-will benefit from the proposed activities that will benefit from this activity are expected to include seniors, households in need of accessibility improvements, and other households in need of necessary home repairs.
-Location Description Citywide.
-Planned Activities See description.

-households in need of necessary home repairs.
-Location Description Citywide.
-Planned Activities See description.

-Location Description Citywide.
-Planned Activities See description.

-Planned Activities See description.

-A

-4 Project Name Sidowalk Installation and Improvements

-Sidewark installation and improvements

 Target Area

 Goals Supported In-fill sidewalks in low-income neighborhoods

 Needs Addressed Community Development

 Funding CDBG: \$0

 Description Installation of sidewalk and improvements

 Target Date 6/30/2020

-Estimate the number The targeted block group consists of 480 households containing

-and type of families that 1,365 individuals.
-The current American Community Survey data

-will benefit from the estimates that 293 of the 480 households are below 80% of Area
+Estimate the number and type of families that will benefit from the proposed activities The targeted block group consists of 480 households containing 1,365 individuals.
+The current American Community Survey data estimates that 293 of the 480 households are below 80% of Area Median Income.

-proposed activities Median Income.

-Location Description The proposed project plans to install sidewalks on Westwood Avenue

-which is in Census Block Group 2008.04 1.
+Location Description The proposed project plans to install sidewalks on Westwood Avenue which is in Census Block Group 2008.04 1.

 Planned Activities New sidewalk and access ramps where sidewalk has never existed.

-CDBG funding for this project was forfeited after the original Annual

-Action Plan was adopted.
+CDBG funding for this project was forfeited after the original Annual Action Plan was adopted.

 5 Project Name CDBG-CV Public Service

 Target Area

 Goals Supported Emergency shelter services

 Provision of rental assistance

 Meal Programs

 Needs Addressed Affordable Housing

 Community Development

 Homeless Services

+Fair Housing Services

+Childcare Assistance

-Funding CDBG-CV: \$150,000
+Funding CDBG-CV: \$ 150,000 560,756

-Description All Public Services allocated CDBG-CV funds: On the Move, CANV, NEWS, ParentsCAN, and Salvation Army
+Description All Public Services allocated CDBG-CV funds including : On the Move, CANV, NEWS, ParentsCAN, and Salvation Army, Community Resources for Children, Boys and Girls Club, Fair Housing Napa Valley

-Target Date 6/30/2021
+Target Date 6/30/2021 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities Estimates vary depending on immediate community need.
+Estimate the numberEstimateand type of familiesthat will benefit fromthe proposed activities Estimates vary depending on immediate community need.

 Location Description Citywide

-Planned Activities Provide funding for emergency financial rental assistance to On the Move
+Planned Activities Provide funding for emergency financial rental assistance including to On the Move

 Provide funding for meal programs to CANV, ParentsCAN and Salvation Army

 Provide funding to NEWS for emergency hotel shelter response

+Provide funding for childcare to Community Resources for Children and Boys and Girls Club

+Provide funding to Fair Housing Napa Valley for expansion of landlord/tenant services

 6 Project Name CDBG-CV Microenterprise

 Target Area

 Goals Supported Local business support

 Needs Addressed Community Development

-Funding CDBG-CV: \$185,344
+Funding CDBG-CV: \$ 185,344335,344

 Description Provide microenterprise grants to low- and moderate-income owned small business.

-Target Date
+Target Date 12/31/2021

-Estimate the number and type of families that will benefit from the proposed activities It is estimated that this activity will benefit approximately 37 small businesses with owner's whose household incomes are at or below 80 percent of AMI.
+Estimate the number and type of families that will benefit from the proposed activities It is estimated that this activity will benefit approximately 60 37 small businesses with owner's whose household incomes are at or below 80 percent of AMI.

 Location Description Citywide.

 Planned Activities Provide microenterprise grants to businesses in response to business income loss sustained during the pandemic.

 7 Project Name Unallocated Funds

 Target Area

 Goals Supported Housing rehabilitation for families and seniors

-Needs Addressed Affordable Housing
+Needs Addressed Afforda Affordable Housing

 Funding CDBG: \$104,463

 Description Unallocated (rehabilitation) revolving loan program income.
 The City does not allocate these funds until such time that the program income has been received.

 Target Date

 Estimate the number and type of families that will benefit from the proposed activities N/A

 Location Description Citywide.

 Planned Activities N/A